 (The itinerary, including the cruise and approximate driving durations, is subject to river and weather conditions.
 Kaziranga National Park comprises low-lying grassland, which may not be visitable when the river is at or near flood level.)

-On arrival at Kolkata, our representatives will meet you and transfer to your hotel.
+On arrival at Kolkata, our representative will meet you and transfer to your hotel.

 Rest of the day is at leisure.